Petra Diamonds Ltd - Proposed Refinancing Update

 Commitment letter with Senior Secured Bank Lender update

-Discussions between the Company, the Senior Secured Bank Lender and the Working Group in relation to the commitment letter have been positive and the Company remains confident that full agreement on its terms will be reached.
-However, a short further extension is required in order to finalise terms.
+- the removal of the Consent Fee to be paid to Noteholders; and

-Therefore, on 24 September 2025, a further extension was agreed in accordance with the terms of the Lock-Up Agreement.
-The revised deadline for entering into a commitment letter with the Senior Secured Bank Lender is 29 September 2025 or such other date as may be agreed in accordance with the terms of the Lock-Up Agreement.
+- the warrants under the Incentivisation Plan be reallocated so that 12.25 million are for the benefit of management and senior managers (with the allocation and final terms of the issue of such warrants being subject to the approval by the board of directors of the Company) and 3.75 million are for the benefit of the Chairman.

-The Company does not expect this additional extension to affect either the timeline for the publication of a prospectus and shareholder circular in respect of the Rights Issue or the completion of the Refinancing, which are both still expected to occur in Q4 CY2025.
+The Company expects to publish a prospectus and shareholder circular in respect of the Rights Issue during October 2025 and completion of the Rights Issue and the Refinancing are both still expected to occur in Q4 CY2025.

 ~ Ends ~